pi-ka-bu/LottoTest/README.md

 # Lottery Number Generator

 This project is a C# application that generates lottery number combinations.
 It ensures that the generated combinations do not contain too many consecutive numbers, based on user input.
-The results can be written to a CSV file.
+The results can be written to a CSV file and displayed on the console.

 ## Features